Oatlands House, Parramatta 1833-40

 * 2 January, NSW Government Gazette: List of Runaways Apprehended as of 31 December 1832 - Ellen Brooks, Burrell, from Percy Simpson.

 * 25 July - grant of 90 acres to Percy Simpson at north Parramatta, on the site of the future Oatlands House.
-This was likely built around this time, or shortly thereafter.
+The latter was likely built around this time.
 It was a single storey, sandstone brick dwelling with large balcony and slate roof.
 An outside kitchen and servants quarters were also constructed as part of the homestead.

 * NSW Government Gazette: Runaway convicts: